What does Tehran Want in Post-U.S. Afghanistan?

 Previously, Secretary of Iran’s Supreme National Security Council, Ali Shamkhani, has also warned President Ashraf Ghani of the relocation of ISIS to Afghanistan during his visit to Kabul in December 2018.
 He also disclosed that Iran is in consultation with the Taliban with the knowledge of the Afghan government and so far it has hosted two delegations to Tehran in 2018.
 In other words, Iran’s Afghanistan policy showcases a stringent approach towards combatting terrorism.
 It is expected Tehran would consult the Taliban in the near future.

 Therefore, an American retreat would not be a victory for Iran, rather it is a liability.
-The rise of IS-KP and other prevailing terror groups that number about 20 as per the U.S designated foreign terrorist organizations in Af-Pak region, the highest in the world, may threaten Iranian influence and security in the post-U.S. Afghanistan scenario.
+The rise of IS-KP and other prevailing terror groups that number about 20 as per the U.S designated foreign terrorist organizations in the Af-Pak region, the highest in the world, may threaten Iranian influence and security in the post-U.S. Afghanistan scenario.
 In Feb 2018, an attack carried out by Jaish al-Adl, a Sunni terror group based in Pakistan, killed 27 Revolutionary Guards in Iran’s south-eastern Sistan Baluchistan province.
 Amid divergent policy goals, Tehran has learned that engaging the Taliban is one of lesser evils that will in effect limit the role of IS-KP and other terror groups as well as increase Iran’s influence in the region against its arch-rival Mohammed bin Salman’s Saudi Arabia who visited Islamabad days after the attack and inked a deal worth more than $20 billion.

 As a regional power and neighbouring state, Iran has a strategic stake in Afghanistan.